 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
 Drain.

-- In a large bowl, mash the potatoes.
-Beat in the egg, 2 tablespoons butter, cheese, salt, onion, parsley and pepper.
+- In a large mixing bowl, mash the potatoes.
+Beat in the egg, 2 tablespoons butter, Parmesan cheese, salt, onion, parsley and pepper.